Gabby Giffords: Post-congressional activities

 A joint memoir by Giffords and her husband, Gabby: A Story of Courage and Hope, with co-author Jeffrey Zaslow, was published on November 15, 2011.
 Giffords and Kelly were interviewed by ABC's Diane Sawyer in their first joint interview since the shooting, which aired on a special edition of 20/20 on November 14, 2011, in conjunction with the book's publication.

-Giffords has made appearances at the three Democratic National Conventions held since she left congress.
+Giffords has made appearances at the four Democratic National Conventions held since she left congress.
 On September 6, 2012, Giffords led the Pledge of Allegiance at that evening's meeting of the 2012 Democratic National Convention.
 At the 2016 Democratic National Convention, Giffords delivered a speech in support of presidential nominee Hillary Clinton.
-For the 2020 Democratic National Convention, Giffords delivered a speech supporting presidential nominee Joe Biden and urging action on gun control.
+For the 2020 Democratic National Convention, Giffords delivered a speech supporting presidential nominee Joe Biden and urging action on gun violence.
+At the 2024 Democratic National Convention held in Chicago, Illinois, she again spoke for gun safety and reform.

+In January 2013, Giffords still had difficulty speaking and walking, and her right arm was paralyzed.
+She continued to undergo speech and physical therapy.
+On January 8, 2014, Giffords marked the third anniversary of her shooting by going skydiving.
+Giffords said on an interview with the Today show, "Oh, wonderful sky.
+Gorgeous mountain.
+Blue skies.
+I like a lot.
+A lot of fun.
+Peaceful, so peaceful."
+As of 2022, Giffords continues to experience aphasia, a disorder which diminishes her ability to communicate her thoughts through spoken language.
+She co-founded the organization Friends of Aphasia as a support group for others suffering the disorder.

-After her shooting, Giffords became an advocate for anti-gun-violence causes.
-In 2013, shortly after the Sandy Hook Elementary School shooting, Giffords and her husband founded the nonprofit and super PAC Americans for Responsible Solutions (ARS) to support pro-gun control candidates.
-In 2017 the organization was reorganized, becoming Giffords.
+After her shooting, Giffords became an advocate for ending gun violence in the United States.
+In 2013, in response to the Sandy Hook Elementary School shooting, Giffords and her husband founded the nonprofit organization Americans for Responsible Solutions (ARS) to support candidates who champion gun safety.
+In 2017, the organization joined forces with the Law Center to Prevent Gun Violence and renamed itself GIFFORDS, in honor of its founder.